aryy8/prompt2plugin-ai/README.md

 ##  Deployment

 ### Frontend Deployment
-The frontend is ready for deployment on Vercel, Netlify, or any static hosting service.
+The frontend is ready for deployment on Vercel.

 ### Backend Deployment
 The backend is deployed on Render: